automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 The current criteria to quality for the *Free Use* class of service is as follows:

 * Non-commercial and Non-Governmental entities
-* Commercial entities with less than 10 people and that do not have more than 1 million in gross sales
+* Commercial entities with less than 10 employees and that do not have more than 1 million in gross sales

 All other entities must obtain a license under the *Paid Use* service class.
 The *Free Use* service class does not include customer support services.
 If specific quality of support services are required, *Customer* must switch to the "Paid Use" license in order to enter into a adequate *Class of Service* agreement with *Provider*.